Java Troubleshooting Guide: Where to Start With OOM, Thread Pools, and Runtime Pressure

 - large collections, caches, or retained payloads look suspicious

-If the retained-object story is still unclear, continue with Java Heap Dump.
+If the retained-object story is still unclear, continue immediately by analyzing a heap dump to inspect the reference tree.

-When the problem is probably queue backlog or executor saturation
+When the backlog or executor branch should lead

 - executor queues keep growing